Umuzi-org/Tilde/automarker_2/README.md

 ```
 poetry install

-# then, because spacey wants to be special:
+# then, because spacy wants to be special:
 poetry shell

 <!-- pip install -U spacy   -->